apache/trafficcontrol/blueprints/to-locks.md

     - A way for the `admin` user to be able to unlock CDNs on other users' behalf

 - Snapshot/ Queue Updates Page
-    - A way to display an error on a snap/ queue operation by one user, if another user has the lock on that CDN
+    - Disable the snap/ queue button if another user has the lock on that CDN.

 ### Traffic Ops Impact